Jessicka Havok: Independent promotions and Japan (2016)

 Havok made her first appearance on ROH televised episode that aired on December 14, 2016, in a losing effort against Mandy Leon with a distraction from Deonna Purrazzo.
 Havok chokeslamed Leon and Purrazzo after the match.

 On April 9, 2017, Havok started her first tour with Japanese promotion World Wonder Ring Stardom.
 On April 30, she took part in the 2017 Cinderella Tournament, where she and World of Stardom Champion Io Shirai eliminated each other in the second round, after wrestling to a draw.
-On May 14, Havok teamed with Tessa Blanchard to unsuccessfully challenge Hiroyo Matsumoto and Jungle Kyona for the Goddess of Stardom Championship.
+On May 14, Havok teamed with Tessa Blanchard to unsuccessfully challenge Hiroyo Matsumoto and Jungle Kyona for the Goddesses of Stardom Championship.

-WOW - Women Of Wrestling (2018–present)
+WOW - Women Of Wrestling (2018–2019)

 It was confirmed that Havok would join Women of Wrestling (WOW)'s taping in October 2018 on AXS TV.
 Havok had her first match on WOW which aired on February 15, 2019, where she successfully defeated Fire.
 Havok received a match for the WOW World Championship against the champion Tessa Blanchard, however, this match ended in no contest with the involvement of The Beast and Jungle Grrrl.
 Through the second seasons of WOW on AXS TV, Havok teamed with Hazard in the WOW World Tag Team Championship tournament and made it through the finales where they lost to Adrenaline and Fire.

-Return to Impact Wrestling
+Return to Impact/TNA (2019–2024)

 Storyline with Su Yung (2019–2020)

 On the June 7 episode of Impact!, Havok made her return accompanied by James Mitchell, as she interrupted a match between Rosemary and Taya Valkyrie by attacking them both.
 Afterwards, it was revealed that Havok had joined forces with Mitchell and Su Yung.
 Havok received a Knockout Championship match on Slammiversary XVII in a four-way Monster's Ball match along with the champion Valkyrie, Rosemary and Yung.
 As Valkyrie retained her title, Havok's alliance with Yung began to see fractures.
 After Slammiversary, Havok and Yung's alliance turned into a rivalry, with both facing each other for the first time on Impact Wrestling on the September 6 episode of Impact! in a match that ended in a no-contest, which continued with a brawl between the two.
-The feud of Havok and Yung reached to it climax on the September 20 episode of Impact!, when the two faced each other in a no disqualification match, with Havok being victorious.
+The feud of Havok and Yung reached its climax on the September 20 episode of Impact!, when the two faced each other in a no disqualification match, with Havok being victorious.
 After the match, Havok and Yung continued to brawl backstage, ending with Havok wrapping a noose around Yung's neck and hanging her over the staircase rail.
 Havok actions caused a character change in Yung, as Yung made an appearance on the October 29 episode of Impact! without her makeup, introducing herself as Susie.

 On the March 24, 2020, episode of Impact! a fight between Havok and Yung ended in a betrayal from Mitchell, as he sent both to the Undead Wasteland.
 The two were able to escape thanks to Rosemary and kill him, ending their feud in the process.